shenlab-sinai/chip-seq_preprocess/README.md

 ### Installation

-Put the scripts in a place in $PATH or add ./bin to $PATH.
+Put the scripts in ./bin to a place in $PATH or add ./bin to $PATH.

 ### Usage